O.k. (film)

 o.k., sometimes spelled O.K., is a 1970 West German anti-war film written and directed by Michael Verhoeven.
 It was chosen as West Germany's official submission to the 43rd Academy Awards for Best Foreign Language Film, but did not receive a nomination.
 The film was also entered into the 20th Berlin International Film Festival.
 However, the competition was cancelled and no prizes were awarded, over controversy surrounding the film.

 Plot

 A four-man US fireteam on patrol seizes a passing young Vietnamese girl and continues to torture and kill her.
 Only one soldier refuses to take part in it and reports this incident to his superior, who dismisses it as simple wartime incident.
 As a consequence of his report, the soldier has to fear for his life.
 Later, the perpetrators are convicted, although subsequent appeals reduce their sentences significantly.

-The plot takes place in a Bavarian forest and reenacts the 1966 Incident on Hill 192 during the Vietnam War.
-The soldiers wear US uniforms, have authentic names, but speak with a pronounced Bavarian accent—a conscious directing decision known as the Brechtian distancing effect.
+The events take place in a Bavarian forest and depict the 1966 Incident on Hill 192 during the Vietnam War.
+The soldiers wear US uniforms and have authentic names, but speak with a pronounced Bavarian accent—a conscious directing decision known as the Brechtian distancing effect.